jsuchenia/elasticsearch-prometheus-metrics/README.md

 * 5.3.1
 * 5.3.0

-Generated .zip plugins are available at Releases section of this project
+Generated .zip plugins are available at Releases section of this project (in a future in a maven repository)

+## Security
+Currently this plugin do not provide any REST access rules, consider to use other plugins like [Search Guard](https://github.com/floragunncom/search-guard)